 Students, faculty and staff are responsible for their safety.
-Pace University provides information about how to be secure in their person, places and things.
-They must use that information.
+Pace University provides the following information about how to be secure in their person, places and things.

 Safety in the City